ryancole/ryancole.github.com/_posts/2013-01-27-clojure-minecraft-bukkit-plugins.md

 With all of this in place, just `:require` and `:import` your listeners from inside `core.clj` and register them so that Bukkit knows about them.
 Compile the jar using Leiningen by doing `lein jar`.
 Place the jar file into Bukkit's plugins directory and run Bukkit in such a way that allows you to put Clojure and these plugins on the class path.
 A Windows batch file for doing this could look like this.

-{% highlight clj %}
+{% highlight %}
 java -cp C:\Users\Ryan\.m2\repository\org\clojure\clojure\1.4.0\clojure-1.4.0.jar;E:\Games\Bukkit\plugins\*;craftbukkit-1.4.7-R0.1.jar org.bukkit.craftbukkit.Main
 PAUSE
 {% endhighlight %}

 With any luck, you're now writing Bukkit plugins in Clojure without any elaborate hacks.
+The code for my plugin that I talked about in this write up is available on [github](https://github.com/ryancole/com.rycole.bukkit.simple).